 Experts in Geothermal Heating Systems for Cincinnati Families

 Have you been looking for a way to make your Cincinnati home more energy efficient and environmentally friendly?
 Trading your traditional HVAC system for a geothermal heating and cooling system is a great way to do this!
-Once you have a geothermal system installed, you’ll notice a significant drop in your monthly energy bills due to your geothermal heat pump’s high efficiency operation.
+Once you have a geothermal system installed, you’ll notice a significant drop in your monthly energy bills due to your geothermal heat pump’s high-efficiency operation.

 How Does a Geothermal System Work?

 Energy-conscious homeowners explore options to help them reduce their reliance on fossil fuels.
 By doing so, they are often able to save on utility costs at the same time.
-Geothermal systems use the earth’s temperature and the circulation of water to spread heat or cool air rather than relying on air outside the home.
+Geothermal heating systems use the earth’s temperature and the circulation of water to spread warm or cool air rather than relying on air outside the home.
 By using the earth’s natural heat, the amount of energy that is required is drastically reduced.
 Additionally, because geothermal systems tap into the temperatures that occur several feet below the surface, there is less fluctuation with these temperatures than with surface temperatures that change by the season.
 Geothermal systems pump water through loops in the ground to transfer heat to or from the earth.

 Geothermal Heat Pumps vs. Traditional Heat Pumps

 Geothermal systems heat and cool in a similar manner as using a traditional heating pump.
 Heat pumps are able to heat the home during the winter and cool it during the summer.
 They also utilize an antifreeze solution that circulates through underground piping in order to spread the thermal energy.
 This energy is ultimately connected to an indoor air handler and air ducts that are installed throughout the home in order to provide heating and cooling to your home.